junxit/us-congress-bills-115/metadata.md

 - 2018-01-25 — Senate amendment agreed to: Amendment SA 1920 agreed to in Senate by Unanimous Consent.
 - 2018-01-25 — Senate amendment proposed (on the floor): Amendment SA 1920 proposed by Senator McConnell for Senator Blunt.(consideration: CR S525; text: CR S525)
 - 2018-01-25 — Senate amendment submitted
+- 2018-01-29 — Received in the House.
+- 2018-01-29 — Referred to the House Committee on Veterans' Affairs.
+- 2018-01-29 — Referred to the Subcommittee on Health.